 The project encompasses three parts:

-Years 4-6 Mentoring & Resilience/Leadership Program
+Years 4-6 Mentoring and Resilience/Leadership Program

-- A year-long resilience and leadership program delivered in primary schools targeting students from years 4 to 6
+- A year-long resilience and leadership program delivered in primary schools targeting students from Years 4 to 6.
+Providing mentoring and transition support to Year 4 to 6 students in feeder primary schools.

-- A term-long leadership and resilience program delivered in secondary schools, run for separate groups in terms one and two for students from years 7 to 9
+- A term-long leadership and resilience program delivered in secondary schools, run for separate groups in terms one and two for students from Years 7 to 9

-- A leadership and mentoring program called Change Champions delivered in secondary schools in terms 3 and 4 to students from years 7 to 9
+- A leadership and mentoring program called Change Champions delivered in secondary schools in Terms 3 and 4 to students from Years 7 to 9

 Keeping Kids Engaged in School Program 2020-21 Impact

-284 students participated in the program across three primary schools and three high schools.
+More than 280 students participated in the program across three primary schools and three high schools.

 Participants demonstrated improvements in: